 The types of wines under the Cultivar label change depending on the vintage and vineyard sources.
 These wines are well distributed – mostly to restaurants.
 The Caspar Estate wines are almost entirely sold direct – through their mailing list.
 You can find these wines selectively in the Napa Valley; ACME Wine Shop in St. Helena carries them.

 Rutherford is certainly known for its Cabernet Sauvignon, in part defined by the moniker “Rutherford dust”, however there are several sweet spots for Sauvignon Blanc in the valley – Rutherford certainly shares this distinction with Yountville.
-Currently their Sauvignon Blanc is sourced from a valley floor vineyard in Rutherford – but plans are underway to plant an additional section of their estate property with this variety.
+Currently their Sauvignon Blanc is sourced from a valley floor vineyard in Rutherford – but they have since planted an additional section of their estate property with this variety.

-In contrast is their 2012 St. Helena Sauvignon Blanc.
-This wine was aged similarly but it is sourced from different terroir and contains a different clone – musque.
-The nose is quite different from the Rutherford version – the musque clone adds some nice floral complexities to the nose, there is also some spice.
+In contrast is the 2012 Cultivar St. Helena Sauvignon Blanc.
+This wine was aged similarly but it is sourced from different terroir and contains a different clone – musqué.
+The nose is quite different from the Rutherford version – the musqué clone adds some nice floral complexities to the nose, there is also some spice.
 It has slightly more weight with a lingering pleasing finish.
 This drinks very well by itself.

 Their 2011 Cultivar Cabernet Franc from the Oak Knoll district has a bright, lively and pretty bouquet.
 There is no greenness in this wine that you sometimes find with this variety.
 Good acidity, good structure and a long finish.
 Again a good wine to pair with a variety of foods.